Home Energy Water Work Economy Solution Politics Team Product Recycling Cars Ships Aircrafts Promotion

 Since capital grows exponentially through interest and/or returns, more and more profits have to be realized faster and faster.
 In order to be able to achieve even more profits, costs must be reduced.
 One of the cost factors is human labor.
 If at first the workforce was simply used more rationally, for example in the assembly line production that Henry Ford used for the first time, today it is increasingly robots that take over the work of humans.
 This happens in almost all areas, not only in production but in the entire chain up to delivery.
 Where labor cannot be replaced, work is outsourced to countries where labor costs as little as possible.
 In the Roman Empire and the end in the USA slaves were brought into production or service facilities, but today the reverse is the case, today the work comes to the poor countries.
 Of course, this traditionally means a high number of unemployed in the Country of the Market.

-On the one hand there is allegedly a shortage of skilled workers on the other hand there are more than 3.19 million people without work in Germany, plus about 1.5 million who are hidden in some "measures".
-So probably ~4.6 million, accordingly an unemployment rate around 6.5%, in the USA we have 5.36%, Mexico 4.14%, Chile 8.86%, Venezuela 35.54%, Brazil 14.2%, Italy 9.4% , Spain 13.38%, Portugal 6.5%, France 7.8%, Sweden 7.84%, Austria 6.1%, Kosovo 25.7%, Serbia 9.9%, Croatia 7.5%, Romania 5 .6%, Africa on average 10.24%, India 8.0%, Russia 4.8%...
+On the one hand, there is a shortage of skilled workers in Germany, on the other hand, there are more than 3 million people without work in Germany this are 6,4%, in the USA we have 5.36%, in Mexico 4.14%, Chile 8.86%, Venezuela 35.54%, Brazil 14.2%, Italy 9.4% , Spain 13.38%, Portugal 6.5%, France 7.8%, Sweden 7.84%, Austria 6.1%, Kosovo 25.7%, Serbia 9.9%, Croatia 7.5%, Romania 5 .6%, Africa on average 10.24%, India 8.0%, Russia 4.8%...
 In Switzerland it is only 2.3%, but even there, despite this ominous “lack of skilled workers”, there is no full employment.
 Incidentally, in Cuba, which is really destitute, the unemployment rate is only 2.6% and is expected to fall to 1.6% by 2024.
 The so-called "shortage of skilled workers" usually arises from the capital-related inability of companies to train appropriate skilled workers.If the need and the prospects of profit are high, as after the Second World War, training of own specialists is not an issue at all.

 Incidentally, around 1968 we had almost full employment in almost all major manufacturing countries, after which the unemployment rates rose again and then never fell below the global average of around 5%, currently an estimated 6.5%.